electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 weight: 4
 ---

-It is built on the new PPE platform created together with Porsche.
+It is built on the new [PPE platform](../../technology/bev-platforms/ppe/) created together with Porsche.

 The first customers can expect to receive the Audi Q6 e-tron in Q1/Q2 2023.

 The model will come in different versions with different battery capacities.

+In size it will be between Audi Q4 e-tron and Audi e-tron.

 ## Battery & Range